matz1ppei/startup-scripts/ubuntu/README.md

 - Access your domain name in a web browser to complete the WordPress installation.
 - The script will output the randomly generated database password, which you should store securely.

+### `strongswan-ikev2.sh`

+This script sets up a modern and secure IKEv2 VPN server using strongSwan.
+It uses username/password authentication (EAP-MSCHAPv2) and is compatible with the built-in VPN clients on iOS, macOS, Windows, and more.

+#### Prerequisites

+- Your SSH public key.

+#### Usage

+1. Edit the `PUBLIC_KEY` variable in the script.
+You can also set a `VPN_USER` and `VPN_PASSWORD` if you don't want them to be randomly generated.
+2. Copy the script to your server.
+3. Connect as `root`, make the script executable, and run it.

+#### After Execution

+- The script will output the server IP, VPN username, and password.
+- **Crucially**, it will also display a **CA Certificate**.
+You must save this certificate text as a file (e.g., `ca.cer`) and install it on every device you wish to connect to the VPN.
+This is a one-time setup step per device.
+- For iOS/iPadOS, you must also manually enable trust for the installed CA certificate under `Settings > General > About > Certificate Trust Settings`.
+- Log in via SSH as the new user (`vpsuser`) on port `2222`.

 ### `minecraft-bedrock.sh`

 Sets up a comprehensive Ubuntu server environment for hosting a Minecraft Bedrock Edition server.